-Mainz is situated at an altitude of 85 m at the left bank of the Rhine, across the mouth of the Main river.
-Mainz is the capital of Germany's state of Rheinland-Pfalz and with a population of about 192,200 (2005) also is the state's largest city.
+Mainz is situated at an elevation of 85 m at the left bank of the Rhine, across the mouth of the Main river.
+Mainz is the capital of Germany's state of Rheinland-Pfalz and with a population of about 217,100 (2020) also is the state's largest city.
 Together with the neighbouring Wiesbaden, the capital of Hesse, it forms a metropolitan area with a population of about 500,000.

 The city again began to grow in the late 19th century, the various parts of the fortifications were put down in the following decades.
 After World War I, Mainz was again occupied by France until 1930.
 During World War II, especially during bomb raids in February 1945, the city was almost completely destroyed.
 After the war, the Rhine river marked the boundary between the French and American zones.
 The suburbs of the city on the right bank of the river were handed over to the municipal administration of Wiesbaden, which was made permanent after the foundation of the states of Rheinland-Pfalz and Hessen in the Federal Republic of Germany.

-The famous cathedral of Mainz [left, no. 1984: bottom left picture] is the church of the bishops of Mainz.
-Its patron saint is St. Martin of Tours, the east choir is dedicated to St. Stephen. the construction began in the late 10th century (975 or 995) in Ottonic style.
+The famous cathedral of Mainz [left, no. 1984: bottom left picture, and right, no. 3596] is the church of the bishops of Mainz.
+Its patron saint is St. Martin of Tours, the east choir is dedicated to St. Stephen.
+The construction began in the late 10th century (975 or 995) in Ottonic style.
 This church already exhibited two choirs, two transepts, six towers and three naves.
 Despite many rebuilding works throughout the following centuries this basic shape has been preserved until today.
 The three-naved Romanesque basilica was extended by Gothic and Baroque additions.
 Fortunately, the cathedral suffered not too many damages during World War II.
 Although the upper level of the cloister was destroyed and most of the roofs of the cathedral burnt down, the structure with all vaultings remained intact.
 The restoration works after the war lasted until the 1970's.

-The Kaiserbrücke [bottom right] was designed by Franz Heinrich Schwechten
+The Kaiserbrücke [left, no. 1984: bottom right picture] was designed by Franz Heinrich Schwechten